disease-maps/disease-maps.github.io/pages/projects/isd_app2.md

 ![kc_ad_hypo](https://github.com/user-attachments/assets/e3199474-0c0b-4fbd-986c-4d57d517c3f0)

 ## Integration of genetic variation data into the map
-After analysing the map after integration of genetic variation data (obtained from the Open Targets database), we could formulate the following questions:
+We integrated AD- and PsO-related genetic variation data (obtained from the Open Targets database) and, after analyzing the positions of the affected genes in the map, more specifically their encoded proteins, we could formulate the hypotheses shown below.

 <h2 id="genet1"></h2>

-### Could SNPs in upstream IFNG regulators in Th1 cells favor upregulation of IFNG and drive resistance to dupilumab?
+### SNPs in upstream IFNG regulators in Th1 cells favor upregulation of IFNG and drive resistance to dupilumab.
 *Step-by-step guide to reproduce the analysis here!*

 We collected genes harbouring variants (SNPs) associated with AD from the Open Targets Genetics database and then mapped them to the ISD map ([see these genes (in orange) in the map](https://imi-biomap.elixir-luxembourg.org/minerva/index.html?id=ADmaps_10-02-25&perfectMatch=false&modelId=384&backgroundId=610&x=2820&y=1623&z=5&overlaysId=1367)).
 After integration of these AD-associated genes to the map, we sough to investigate their influence at the mechanistic level.
 To this end, we manually inspected the pathways of the ISD map for proteins encoded by the matched disease-associated genes that directly influence other proteins.
 As discussed previously, IFNG seems to partially compensate for IL4R inhibition by positively stimulating the expression of several AD-promoting genes stimulated by IL4R in KCs.
 As IFNG is mainly produced by Th1 cells, we checked the Th1 cell map for the presence of proteins encoded by AD-associated genes that could somehow influence IFNG expression.
 Interestingly, there are five proteins encoded by AD-associated genes (IL18RAP, IL18R1, TRAF6, CARD11 and NFKBIA) upstream to the IFNG expression.
 We hypothesise that SNPs in these genes could favour IFNG expression in Th1 cells and, therefore, counteract the action of dupilumab, i.e., IL4R inhibition.